Skip to main content

 Evidence: Activation lifted from 58% to 74% (28% relative) across a six-week A/B test, sustained two quarters post-launch.

-Why it matters: Atlassian's culture values 'open' and evidence-based decisions — this story maps directly.
+Why it matters: Atlassian's culture values 'open' and evidence-based decisions — this story fits their culture well.

 3.